 Alburnett already has a secure main entrance with the office located at the front of the school requiring all visitors to check in before entering.
 These doors are locked during the day, so visitors must also be buzzed in.
-As a result of this project, we would be able to enhance these security measures with doors that can lock at the flip of a single switch as well as security cameras.
-We would also be upgrading the fire alarm and communication systems.
+As a result of this project, we will be able to enhance these security measures with doors that can lock at the flip of a single switch as well as security cameras.
+We will also be upgrading the fire alarm and communication systems.

 How do school facilities affect economic development?